Clean Air Day: The best electric vehicles of 2019

 The stunning Jaguar I-Pace is now officially available to order.
 In both size and cache, it’s a credible rival to Tesla’s Model X. Offering stand-out style, enough power to worry most things with a petrol engine and up to 298 miles of range, if this is what the future looks like for Jaguar, then we’re big fans.

 The I-Pace successfully offers drivers an engaging driving experience rather than the ridiculously quick, but rather digital feel that most EVs offer.
 This is thanks to its low centre of gravity – it feels much sportier than the company’s combustion-powered F-Pace.
 It’s practical too – an airy cabin and 577 litres of boot space will make it a tempting family car proposition.
-What makes it even more appealing is that you can lease one for less than £600 per month – that significantly undercuts the pricy Model X and, for the moment at least, it’s the more exclusive car, too.
+What makes it even more appealing is that you can lease one for less than £600 per month.

 Think an EV must equal expensive?
 Well, there’s a host of new-gen models hitting the market that prove that doesn’t always have to be the case?
 Remember the Niro hybrid?
 Well, it’s now available in full electric form.
 It costs from around the same as a Nissan Leaf, but benefits from a bigger battery that’ll eke out a range close to 300 miles.
 That makes it a cost-effective EV that proves that range anxiety needn’t be a major worry.
 Plugged into a rapid charger that you’ll find at motorway service stations and the like, and you can expect a range of more than 100 miles in just 45 minutes.